PTSD Help: PTSD Support Groups Can Help PTSD Recovery

 - Veteran organizations (in the case of those having served in the military)

 Formal PTSD recovery groups are also available.
 Some of these groups are dedicated to PTSD recovery and others focus on anxiety disorders in general.
-Find post-traumatic stress disorder (PTSD) support groups and help through:
+Find posttraumatic stress disorder support groups and help through:

 - Anxiety Disorder Association of America (ADAA) offers self-help information online as well as information on PTSD support groups